Universal Presence Connector

 };

 // Direct reference to a Robin entity.
-Must contain exactly one of
+Both fields are required.

 export type Target = {